 \section{Klein-Gordon chain: the PMF}

 Let us now consider a more specific model where the bath is formed by the Klein-Gordon harmonic chain.
-The chain consists of $N\gg 1 $ atoms of mass $m$, connected by springs with the stiffness $k_0$.
-Each atom of the chain is subjected to the on-site anchor harmonic potential with the stiffness $k_a$.
-The system of interest is a particle of mass $M$, connected by a $k_0$-spring to the first atom of the chain and subjected to an external potential $V_{ex}(X)$.
-We assume a boundary condition when the last particle of the chain is connected by a $k_0$-spring to a wall.
-The model is sketched in Fig. 1 and can be viewed as the familiar Rubin model~\cite{Zwanzig,Weiss}, extended by the presence of the anchoring potentials acting on atoms of the bath and the external potential $V_{ex}(X)$ acting on the system.
+The chain consists of $N\gg 1 $ atoms of mass $m$, connected by springs with stiffness $k_0$.
+Each atom of the chain is subjected to the on-site anchor harmonic potential with stiffness $k_a$.
+The system of interest is a particle of mass $M$, connected by a $k_0$-spring to the first atom of the chain and subjected to external potential $V_{ex}(X)$.
+We assume a boundary condition when the terminal atom of the chain is connected by a $k_0$-spring to a wall.
+The model is sketched in Fig. 1 and can be viewed as the familiar Rubin model~\cite{Zwanzig,Weiss}, extended by the presence of anchor potentials acting on atoms of the bath and external potential $V_{ex}(X)$ acting on the system.
 It is well known that a non-anchored chain can serve, in the limit $N\to\infty$, as a passive bath~\cite{Zwanzig,Weiss}.
 In contrast, the Klein-Gordon chain is non-passive: in thermal equilibrium it produces a systematic harmonic potential acting on the system, so the PMF has the form

-Below we evaluate the strength $\kappa$ of the bath-induced potential; the result is given by Eq. (\ref{kappa}).
+Below we evaluate stiffness $\kappa$ of the bath-induced potential; the result is given by Eq. (\ref{kappa}).

 We write the total Hamiltonian of the model in form (\ref{H2}),

 where $H_s$ is the Hamiltonian of the isolated system

 and $H_0(X)$ is the Hamiltonian of the bath interacting with the system fixed at position $X$,